 Warning: The mercury in projector lamps can leak into the groundwater if disposed of improperly.
 The latest advancements in light source technology are mercury-free.
-While we wait for these to become the new standard, Projector People's projector lamp recycling program helps you dispose of your used lamps in an environmentally-safe way.
+While we wait for these to become the new standard, you can use this site to find a recyle location near you to help you dispose of your used lamps in an environmentally-safe way: www.recyclerfinder.com

 Used in most pico projectors, LEDs (light-emitting diodes) are essentially tiny light bulbs.